 - MA (Cantab) Hons in Law from the University of Cambridge

 I have also worked in depth with clients who are survivors of sexual abuse, an area in which I have had intensive training.
-I recently spent many months working as a volunteer counsellor at Mosaic II, a specialist centre in Bradford for survivors of historical sex abuse, which has given me a very thorough grounding in this field.
+I spent many months working as a volunteer counsellor at Mosaic II, a specialist centre in Bradford for survivors of historical sex abuse, which has given me a very thorough grounding in this field.